SELECTION OF QUESTIONS AND ANSWERS

 Another example is the Small Universe.
 Those who attended my courses of the Small Universe, just have a gentle thought of the Small Universe, and their small universal energy flow manifests.
 Others who have not learned these skills, may think of the hands, back or the Small Universe, but nothing will happen.

 You need to have practiced the respective art and have attained a good level before you can experience "first thought, then realization".
 If one does not have attained a high level of an art, not matter how he thinks of the result, nothing will happen.

 But what about future development?
 Does a student who has the ability of "first thought, then realization" on energy flow, for example, need to practice more advanced arts, like the Small Universe?
 It depends on whether he wants more advanced results?
 If he is contented with energy flow, he needs not progress further.
 But if he wants better results, he progresses to more advanced arts.

-I remember some advice my sifu, Sifu Ho Fatt Name, who told me many years ago, in Cantonese, that "hok mo ji keng", which means "there is no limit to learning".
+I remember some advice my sifu, Sifu Ho Fatt Name, told me many years ago, in Cantonese, "hok mo ji keng", which means "there is no limit to learning".
 Our arts are so deep and wonderful that their learning and practice are limtiless.

 How does one choose which exercise to practice?

 — Andrea, Russia